Contact Burnham Law today!

 Relocation issues can add complications to an already emotionally-charged situation.
 To ensure that you and your child(ren)’s best interests and rights are protected during this process, obtaining legal assistance is necessary.

-The Burnham Law Firm has worked with all types of families in need of temporary and/or permanent divorce modifications.
+Burnham Law has worked with all types of families in need of temporary and/or permanent divorce modifications.
 We have experience in the following post-decree matters:

-For more information about pre- and post-decree child relocation in Colorado or other post decree matters, contact The Burnham Law Firm today.
+For more information about pre- and post-decree child relocation in Colorado or other post decree matters, contact Burnham Law today.